 Yes.
 I guarantee you a timely response to your inquiries.
 Lack of communication is extremely frustrating and part of the reason I decided, from the outset, to run a boutique law firm exclusively representing clients who own property in Tarrant County.
 I’m not trying to create a state-wide empire, here, like most property tax protest companies.

-That being said, during property tax protest season (May 1, 2020 – TBD), you can expect a response to your communications within 48 hours, even on weekends.
+That being said, during Property Tax Protest Season (April 1, 2021 – August 31, 2021), you can expect a response to your communications within 48 hours, even on weekends.
 If you’ve contacted the firm via email and 48 hours have elapsed without a response, there could have been technical difficulties, so please call the firm and leave a message if you get voicemail, otherwise I won’t know you need me.

 Outside of property tax protest season, you can expect to hear a response in a timely manner, usually no more than a few days.

-How much do you charge to file my exemption forms?
+How much do you charge to file my Homestead or Over-65 exemption forms?

 Nada.
-We file exemption forms on behalf of paying property tax protest clients for free.
+We file Homestead and Over-65 exemption forms on behalf of paying property tax protest clients for free.

 An important note: Please, be aware of solicitors who, for a fee, offer to file exemption forms in Tarrant County.
 Some homeowners are being misled by letters or door-to-door solicitation from individuals or entities offering to help you apply for exemptions.

 These individuals and entities have you sign an agreement giving them the right to receive a portion of any refund from the tax office for over-payment to which you may be entitled.
 They also have homeowners change their mailing address to them, causing you to no longer receive important information from TAD, the ARB, and the Tarrant County Tax Assessor Collector.

 I moved into my house 2 years ago, but never filed my homestead exemption.
 Is it too late?